 The only downside is you must have one of the special decks on you, and the decks are not examinable or able to be handled by audience members, except with marked decks and with stripper decks under the right audience management.
 Also, you are usually limited to the tricks that are only able to be done with those decks.
 So you won’t have as many choices of card tricks to perform, and you cannot do normal card tricks with most of the special decks.
 The exception is the stripper deck and marked decks.
 (Although with a stripper deck, if you are doing sleight of hand, it can make it much harder if not impossible to do)

 The Invisible Deck is one of the most powerful tricks in all magic.
 It might even be the best easy card trick there is.
-But you can only do the one trick with the deck, or a variation of that trick.
-And you cannot do any normal tricks with that deck afterwards.
+But you can only do the one trick with the deck or a variation of that trick.
+And you cannot do any normal tricks with that deck afterward.
 It also cannot be examined.

 It helps if you already prove yourself beforehand as being good at magic, before doing a trick with a special deck.
 This will build your credibility.
 Otherwise, the audience may just assume that you are using a special deck.
 Sometimes these trick deck tricks can be “too perfect” and thus people might suspect a trick deck.
 John Mendoza used to say that when he performed one of his normal tricks, he would